-The overarching objective of the Plan, to which the Proposed Material Alterations relate, is not the nature conservation management of the sites, but to coordinate and plan the future development of Dún Laoghaire-Rathdown.
-Therefore, the Plan, to which the Proposed Material Alterations relate, is not considered to be directly connected with or necessary to the management of European Sites.
+The overarching objective of the Plan is not the nature conservation management of the sites, but to coordinate and plan the future development of Dún Laoghaire-Rathdown.
+Therefore, the Plan is not considered to be directly connected with or necessary to the management of European Sites.

-3.5.2 Elements of the Draft Plan with Potential to Give Rise to Effects
+3.5.2 Elements of the Plan with Potential to Give Rise to Effects